movidius/ncappzoo/tensorflow/mnist/README.md

-# Fashion MNIST
+# MNIST
 ## On Intel® Movidius™ Neural Compute Stick (NCS)

-This is a TensorFlow™ implementation of Fashion MNIST.
+This is a TensorFlow™ implementation of MNIST.
 The model can be trained either on a CPU or GPU based system, and then deployed onto Intel® Movidius™ Neural Compute Stick (NCS) for inference.

 ## Prerequisites